 Between the haunting howls and deep-rooted mythology, the wolf is undoubtedly an iconic creature deserving of its association with the full Moon.
 The name for the January full Moon is believed to have originated from Celtic and Old English roots, which European settlers then brought to the New World.

 No matter where the settlers landed in North America, they surely encountered the familiar call of the wolf.
 At one point, gray wolves were among the most widespread land mammals on our planet.
-According to the Wolf Conversation Center, gray wolves “inhabited most of the available land in the Northern Hemisphere.”
+According to the Wolf Conservation Center, gray wolves “inhabited most of the available land in the Northern Hemisphere.”

 Habitat destruction and persecution by humans have reduced their range by about a third worldwide and 90 percent in the lower 48 states.